 But we’re buying it anyway.
 The vibes were too good.
 We know — we know — psychosomatic delusions are a thing.
 We could be very wrong about this, but we’re like, at least, 77% believers.
 Why can’t the earth have vortexes?

 No part of us wanted to feel inspired or uplifted for the sake of having a spiritual/metaphysical experience.
 We would rather not, actually.
 There would be fewer questions if nothing had happened.

 It reminded me of visiting the Alien Museum in Roswell.
 Once we’d read all the affidavits of the witnesses we had to accept the probable reality of alien humanoids crashing their saucers into our planet.
 I hate to admit it.
-No self respecting man wants to be found prattling on about vortexes, and aliens, and Sasquatch… did I let that slip out?
+No self respecting grown-ass man wants to be found prattling on about vortexes, and aliens, and Sasquatch… oh.
+Did I let that slip out?
 There’s definitely no such thing as Sasquatch.
 I mean… Telekinetic Chewbacca?
+Come on.
 Now that’s crazy!

 If you would like to read more about Sasquatch, check out our article, Is Sasquatch Living Behind Your House?